 Predictable can be reassuring: It’s reassuring to know that the quality of products or services you receive from a vendor, will be predictably excellent.

-However, predictable can also be extremely toxic.
+However, predictable can also hurt your business.
 Imagine a prospective client is looking for a new service provider.
 For whatever reason, their previous provider didn’t fulfil their needs.
-The last thing that prospective client wants is more of the same!
-So, they’ll avoid the providers who’re too similar looking, to the one they just fired!
+The last thing that prospective client will want, is another provider that seems too similar looking, to the one they just fired.

-Conversely, they’ll be attracted to the providers who have fresh ideas and insights… those with something better to offer.
 That’s where YOU come in my friend.
-At least, it should be.
+At least it should be.

 Don’t let predictability bite your ass